JunZhao-hash/deep-AMPpred/README.md

 * transformers 4.44.2
 ## Usage
 * Please download the relevant files of the esm2_t12_35M_UR50D pre-trained model on Hugging Face and put them in the created Rostlab/esm2_t12_35M_UR50D folder.
+* We provide pred.py under the prediction folder, we support independent prediction for each category.
+Just modify the file address in the code to the input data you are interested in and the model saved for the corresponding category.